LavishSoftware/LS1-Platform-Specifications/Reference/IS-Uplink.md

 - ??? `ValueBinding[`???`]`

 ### Methods
 - `SetOrigin[` `#` `]`: Sets where the radial layout begins, in degrees clockwise from top.
-This value will automatically adjust into the range 0.0 &lt;= value &lt; 360.0, meaning -1 becomes 359, and 361 becomes 1.
+This value will automatically adjust into the range 0.0 <= value < 360.0, meaning -1 becomes 359, and 361 becomes 1.
 - `SetResolution[` `#` `]`: Sets the number of edges used to render the perimeter of a 360-degree FillerBrush circle.
 For optimal performance, use the lowest value that still looks good at the desired size
 - `SetMaxValueArcLength[` `#` `]`: Sets the full arc length, in degrees clockwise from Origin, when Value>=MaxValue
 - `SetValue[` `#` `]`: Sets the new current Value for the FillerBrush